acquia/lightning/README.md

 sub-profile for you.

 ## What Lightning Does
-Through custom modules and configuration, Lightning aims to target four functional areas:
+Through custom, contrib, and core modules plus configuration, Lightning aims to target four functional areas:

 ### Media
 The current version of media includes the following functionality: